vtex/shoreline/styleguides/admin/documentation/hooks/use-system.md

 />
 ```

-- 🚫 Use it within ThemedComponents:
+- 🚫 Use it within SystemComponents:

 ```jsx isStatic
 // 🚫 Wrong